LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 A new NVECTOR implementation based on the SYCL abstraction layer has been added targeting Intel GPUs.
 At present the only SYCL compiler supported is the DPC++ (Intel oneAPI) compiler.
-See :ref:`NVectors.SYCL` for more details.
+See :numref:`NVectors.SYCL` for more details.
 This module is considered experimental and is subject to major changes even in minor releases.

 A new SUNMatrix and SUNLinearSolver implementation were added to interface with the MAGMA linear algebra library.
 Both the matrix and the linear solver support general dense linear systems as well as block diagonal linear systems, and both are targeted at GPUs (AMD or NVIDIA).
-See :ref:`SUNLinSol_MagmaDense` for more details.
+See :numref:`SUNLinSol.MagmaDense` for more details.

 Changes in 4.6.1